 FISHING THE NC SMOKIES

-American Angler -July/August 2015 article by Beau Beasley entitled "North Carolina's Trout Trifecta."
+American Angler Article by Beau Beasley entitled "North Carolina's Trout Trifecta."
 Beau writes of the Oconaluftee, Tuckasegee & the Nantahala, "Three rivers just outside America's most popular national park are teeming with trout, suited for both wading and floating anglers, and surrounded by some of the best scenery in Southern Appalachia...
 Native Tar Heelers know what treasures reside in their own backyard.
 If you haven't fished the quaint and productive rivers of Western North Carolina, you don't know what you're missing."
-Read

-Southern Trout - June - July 2015 article by Don Kirk entitled "Fontana Lake Brown Trout Rampage."
+Southern Trout -Article by Don Kirk entitled "Fontana Lake Brown Trout Rampage."
 Don says, "Something is going on at Western North Carolina's Fontana Lake that may just send trout fishing in the South into orbit ...It might be a good idea to book you a place to stay in Bryson City so you don't have to sleep in your truck there in November."
-Read

-Wildlife in North Carolina, the official magazine of the NC Wildlife Resources Commisson, featured a 4-page article "Fishing the Tuckasegee" in its March/April issue.
+Wildlife in North Carolina, the official magazine of the NC Wildlife Resources Commisson, featured a 4-page article "Fishing the Tuckasegee".
 Written by Beau Beasley, the article follows a fishing trip with guide Eugene Shuler on the Tuck.
 Beau says, "The key to any successful travel experience lies in the planning.
 Bryson City makes a perfect home base to explore Western North Carolina's many angling opportunities."

-Southern Trout - October/November, 2014 issue.
-"Close Look at Western North Carolina".
+Southern Trout - "Close Look at Western North Carolina".
 4 page article by Ed Rivers, that begins, "As these things go, no community in the Southern Highlands has a trout fishing tradition as that found in Bryson City, North Carolina."
-Read

-North Carolina Sportsman - October 3, 2014 blog article by Phillip Gentry.
+North Carolina Sportsman - Article by Phillip Gentry.
 He writes, "In a few weeks, the mountains of western North Carolina will be crawling with leaf watchers who will look up at the beauty and most likely miss the action going on down below at Lake Fontana."
-Read

-Native brook trout make a mountain comeback – A 2014 article in the Asheville Citizen-Times describes the successful efforts to restore the habitats of Western North Carolina's' only native trout. — In Great Smoky Mountains National Park, biologists have restored 11 streams, totaling 28 stream miles, for brook trout since 1993.
+Native brook trout make a mountain comeback – Asheville Citizen-Times describes the successful efforts to restore the habitats of Western North Carolina's' only native trout. — In Great Smoky Mountains National Park, biologists have restored 11 streams, totaling 28 stream miles, for brook trout since 1993.
 The park now has 105 miles of stream where brookies are the only trout present and another 95 miles that contain a mix of brook, brown and rainbow trout.